 The Company has an equity-based incentive plan that provides for the grant of nonqualified stock options and restricted stock units to directors, officers and other employees.
+The Company also permits employees to purchase shares under the Varex employee stock purchase plan.
 Prior to the separation, the Company's employees historically participated in Varian's equity-based incentive plans.
 Share-based compensation expense through the date of separation included allocations to the Company based on the awards and terms previously granted to its employees as well as an allocation of Varian's corporate and shared functional employee expenses.

-The Company values stock options granted and the option component of the shares of common stock purchased under the equity-based incentive plans using the Black-Scholes option-pricing model.
+The Company values stock options granted and the option component of the shares of common stock purchased under the equity-based incentive plans and stock purchased under the employee stock purchase plan using the Black-Scholes option-pricing model.
 Share-based compensation expense for restricted stock units is measured using the fair value of the Company's stock on the date of grant and is amortized over the award's respective service period.
 The Black-Scholes option-pricing model requires the input of certain assumptions, and changes in the assumptions can materially affect the fair value estimates of share-based payment awards.